 The Marine Strategy Framework Directive (MSFD) of the EU asks for the age and size distributions of commercially-exploited species to be indicative of a healthy population (MSFD, 2008, Descriptor D3.3).
 The corresponding implementation instructions (COM, 2017) prescribe two indicators for Descriptor D3.3: the proportion of mature individuals and the 95th percentile of length composition.
 The LBB estimates of these official D3.3 indicators are shown in Table S4.

 COM (2017) encourages further scientific and technical development of suitable indicators for Descriptor D3.3.
 In this regard, LBB estimates the mean length in the exploited population (Lmean) as well as the length in the unfished population (Lopt) where cohort biomass is maximum and, if fecundity is proportional to body weight, related reproductive potential is also maximum.
 The age at Lopt is then the mean age of parents and thus, by definition, equivalent to generation time (Pianka, 2000).
-A population with a mean length that is close to Lopt has a size and age distribution similar to an unexploited healthy population.
+An exploited population with a mean length that is close to Lopt has a size and age distribution similar to an unexploited healthy population.
 In other words, the ratio Lmean/Lopt is a theoretically sound and easy-to-estimate indicator for a healthy size and age composition of exploited stocks.

 A size and age composition close to Lopt can be achieved by starting fishing at the length Lc_opt, which has the additional advantage of maximizing catch (Beverton and Holt, 1957) and biomass (Froese et al., 2016b) for the applied fishing pressure (F/M).